 Arskal Salim of Western Sydney University is researching the relationship between intra-Islamic and inter-religious relations in post-conflict Aceh, Indonesia.

 Nelly van Doorn-Harder is Professor of Islamic Studies at Wake Forest University.
 She researches the role of women in building the capacity for pluralist co-existence in Indonesia with a focus on the role of Komnas Perempuan and the Koalisi Perempuan.

-Eckhard Zemmrich is a member of the faculty of Religious Studies at Humboldt University.
-Along with Nicholas Adams, Zemmrich’s research analyzes interreligious literarcy among Javanese youth.
+Eckhard Zemmrich is a member of the Theological Faculty at Humboldt-University, Berlin.
+Along with Nicholas Adams, Zemmrich’s research analyzes interreligious literacy among Javanese youth.